harshitbansal05/Image-Colorization/README.md

 ![U-NET](images/unet.png)

 For discriminator, we use similar architecture as the baselines contractive path.

+## Setup
+1. Clone the source code and run `python3 train.py`.

+* It begins by downloading the Cifar-10 train dataset in the `/data` directory.
+The Cifar-10 train dataset consists of 50,000 images distributed equally across 10 classes like  *plane*, *bird*, *cat*, *ship*, *truck* to name a few and each image is of resolution *32x32*.
+The images are PIL images in the range [0, 1].
+The color space of the images is changed from RGB to CieLAB.
+Unlike RGB, CieLAB consists of an illuminance channel which entirely contains the brightness information and two chrominance channels which contain the enitre color information.
+This prevents any sudden variations in both color and brightness through small perturbations in intensity values that are experienced through RGB.
+Finally, a data loader is made over the transformed dataset.

+* Finally, training begins.
+The training is carried for 100 epochs and the generator and discriminator models are saved periodically in directories  `/cifar10_train_generator` and `/cifar10_train_discriminator` respectively.

+2. To evaluate the model on the Cifar-10 test dataset, run `python3 eval.py`.
+It performs the evaluation on the entire test dataset and prints the mean absolute error(MAE: pixel-wise image distance between the source and the generated images) at the end.

 ## Datasets
 CIFAR-10 is used as the dataset for training.
 To train the model on the full dataset, download dataset [here](https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz).